KavinPrasad05/Data-Professional-Survey-Dashboard/README.md

 # Acknowledgments
 We would like to acknowledge the valuable contributions of the data professionals who participated in the survey and made this dashboard possible.
 Their insights and feedback are greatly appreciated.

-# Contact
-For any inquiries or feedback regarding the Data Professional Survey Dashboard, please reach out to the project maintainers at [email protected]